Investing in Green Technology Companies and Stocks

 Then, there are so-called thermoset plastics, the kind used in aircraft, cars, and computer casings that are made to be very durable but, once shaped and cooled, cannot return to their original form.
 Companies like IBM (IBM) and Baker Hughes Inc. (BKR) are working on new kinds of thermosetting plastics that can be dismantled as well.
 These stocks are large conglomerates that are far from being pure-plays on plastic recycling.
 One stock that might be more of a pure-play investment is Loop Industries (LOOP).
 Loop is a Nasdaq-listed company that owns patented technology which breaks down no and low-value waste PET plastic and polyester fiber to create virgin-quality plastic resin and polyester fiber.
 Another investable (but niche) market segment on the recycling theme is the recycling vending machines you find in supermarkets.

 Industrial waste management is not just about plastics.
 Municipal solid waste (MSW) needs to get sorted first so that garbage plants can get to the recyclable part.
 This is what Barcelona-based Sadako does without any human intervention using machine learning and computer vision.
+Another company doing the same is AMP Robotics.
 All the food scraps found in MSW are a waste category that costs the world a whopping $1 trillion per year.
 These can be pulled out and made into fertilizer, animal feed, alcohol, and even surface cleaner when treated the right way.

 With the right processes, MSW can also become energy.
 Californian startup Fulcrum BioEnergy developed a proprietary thermochemical process to convert household garbage into low-carbon transportation fuels.
 MSW can also be burned to power homes.
 This is what New Jersey company Coventa (CVA) does.
 Coventa is the US leader in waste-to-energy and operates 41 waste-to-energy facilities that turn about 21 million tons of garbage per year into power for more than one million homes.